Do I need to book to visit the library?

 Can I book for more than one household?

-As a visitor attraction the Harris is required to collect contact information for all visitors as part of its NHS Test & Trace requirements, therefore unless unavoidable separate bookings should be made for different households.
+As a visitor attraction the Harris is required to collect contact information for all visitors as part of its NHS Test & Trace requirements.
+Separate bookings should be made for different households unless unavoidable.

 Do you need to book children’s spaces?